-Adequate communication might misunderstandings, reduce conflicts. achieves defined goals in this research.
-Moreover, direct two ways and need to respond and validate messages, both verballv and physically (proximity. posture, eye contact).
+Adequate communication might reduce conflicts, misunderstandings, achieves defined goals in this research.
+Moreover, direct two ways and need to respond and validate messages, both verbally and physically (proximity, posture, eye contact).
 However, due to the COVID-19 pandemic, this research minimized the crowd.
-Therefore, evaluation of the effectiveness of the animation video in delivering the message about the risk associated with DM patients infected with TB also could not be assessed.
+Therefore. evaluation of the effectiveness of the animation video in delivering the message about the risk associated with DM patients infected with TB also could not be assessed.